jefferyq2/ae5-rstudio/README.md

-# Adding RStudio support to AE5
+# Adding RStudio support to AE5.5

-This repository allows AE5 customers to install RStudio into the AE5 editor container and use it within AE5.
+This repository allows AE5 customers to install RStudio and use it within AE5.5.
 In order to ensure respect for RStudio Server's licensing terms, Anaconda does not provide the RStudio binary to customers; they must acquire it themselves.
-These instructions are intended to be followed by the customer as well, and can be applied to AE 5.3.x or later.
+These instructions are intended to be followed by the customer and can be applied to AE 5.5 or later.

 When successfully completed, RStudio will be made available as an editor selection in AE's dropdown menus alongside Jupyter, JupyterLab, and Zeppelin.

 Installation is a three step process that introduces minimal disruption to a running cluster.
 If necessary, the cluster can be reverted to the stock behavior, without RStudio, also with minimal disruption.

 ## Installation